Brad Mottier BSGE 1979

 His career has been defined by this disruptive innovation, and with the new student entrepreneurship challenge he is sponsoring, named the Mottier Challenge, he hopes a new generation of students will be driven to innovation.

-The challenge will present students with a specific challenge that they will collaborate together on solving.
+The challenge will present students with a specific challenge that they will collaborate to solve.
 Teams will be provided with seed money and will work on these problems.
 A review board and a selection committee will pick which teams are the most innovative, and the winners will receive a monetary award.

-“I’m pretty excited about that,” he said.
+“I’m pretty excited about that,” he says.
 “I hope it encourages people to think out of the box, apply things they’ve learned, learn to work with other people, and come up with something that maybe down the road will help them in their professional life.”